SU-SWS/decanter/UPGRADE.md

 ### File Paths

-You can now find all the files you need for your project inside `decanter/core`. `/core/src/` contains all the raw source files that one can read/edit, including .scss, .js, .twig templates and image files in their respective folders.
-`/core/dist/` contains the distribution version of the files including processed .css and .js files used in production sites.
+You can now find all the files you need for your project inside `decanter/core`. `/core/src/` contains all the raw source files that one can read/edit, including `.scss`, `.js`, `.twig` templates and image files in their respective folders. `/core/dist/` contains the distribution version of the .css and .js files used in production sites.

 Font files have been removed from Decanter and are now being downloaded from the Google CDN with the except of a few that are being downloaded from a Stanford server.